Kubernetes Essentials icon

 • Deploy and manage applications on Kubernetes clusters

-• Create and manage Pods, Services, Deployments, and other resources
+• Create and manage Pods, Services, Deployments

 • Troubleshoot common Kubernetes issues effectively